40net-cloud/fortigate-aws-autoscale-terraform/documentation/lamda_explained.md

 # Overview of the Lambda Script (fgt-asg-lambda_fgt_byol_asg)

-The provided lambda script is designed to control auto-scaling with FortiGates in AWS. <br>
+The lambda script is designed to control auto-scaling with FortiGates in AWS. <br>
 It is written in Python and utilizes various AWS services such as EC2, S3, and DynamoDB.<br>
 It is triggered by the **AWS EventBridge** rules.